 Backing up your website data should be regularly scheduled into your calendar, or even set up automatically with your web hosting provider.
-If data is lost, or worse, your entire website lost, you will be able to recover it almost instantly if the data is backed up and safely stored.
+If data is lost, or worse, your entire website is lost, you will be able to recover it almost instantly if the data is backed up and safely stored.

 Use an anti-malware tool

-Malware is software that has been created to cause damage to a website, a server or an entire computer.
-Anti malware tools not only remove malware on a platform, but also scan and detect when malware is present, as a preventative method.
+Malware is software that has been created to cause damage to a website, a server, or an entire computer.
+Anti-malware tools not only remove malware on a platform but also scan and detect when malware is present, as a preventative method.
 This type of security tool will perform scans on a daily basis to reduce the risk of a malware attack.

 Your website most likely holds valuable customer information and details.
-The less people with access to the back end of your website, the better.
+The fewer people with access to the back end of your website, the better.
 Limit your website logins to a select group of people you can trust, or if a larger number of people need access to the website, give them access only to what they really need to see.

 Integrate a secure payment gateway

 Taking payments is a vital step in the e-commerce process.
 While consumers are a lot more familiar with the online payment process than in previous years, you still want to provide customers with a safe and simple process.
-Avoid sending customers to a separate website to complete payment, and integrate a third party payment gateway into your checkout process.
-PayFast for example, is a flexible and trusted South African solution.
+Avoid sending customers to a separate website to complete payment, and integrate a third-party payment gateway into your checkout process.
+PayFast for example is a flexible and trusted South African solution.

-Be aware of DDos attacks
+Be aware of DDoS attacks

-Also known as a denial-of-service attack, DDos attacks occur when a website’s server is flooded with traffic and requests causing the system to slow down significantly or shut down.
+Also known as a denial-of-service attack, DDoS attacks occur when a website’s server is flooded with traffic and requests causing the system to slow down significantly or shut down.
 The website then becomes almost or entirely unavailable to end users.
 To protect your website against such an attack it is vital that you choose a reliable, local web hosting company that performs regular security checks in the background.

 Do regular software updates

 It’s all too easy to click the ‘later’ button when a software update notification pops up, but these updates are important to keep on top of the latest security threats.
 These updates are often designed in response to new threats, and ignoring them could mean you’re opening yourself up to be the latest victim.
-From updating plug-ins, to your CMS, e-commerce software and any other software your website might have, doing this simple process will keep your website constantly more secure.
+From updating plug-ins to your CMS, e-commerce software, and any other software your website might have, doing this simple process will keep your website constantly more secure.